jrlewisb/PhaseTrigger/README.md

 ![Progress v2](./Images/Progress2.png)

-Thanks to some help from [Matthjis Hollemans](https://leanpub.com/u/machinethink) I was able to get the visualisation for the logspaced frequency spectrum onto the plugin.
+Thanks to some help from [Matthjis Hollemans](https://leanpub.com/u/machinethink) I was able to get the visualisation for the logspaced frequency spectrum onto the plugin!

-I also made some custom components, and connected them to the AudioProcessorValueTreeState so that they could interact, and they do.
-Next step is making a control using the component type that I created for notch, this time called "center".
-I will substitute the value of center for the 10khz magic number present in the phaser visualisation so that adjusting that also reflects visually.
+I also made some custom components, the MouseLockSlider (& its MouseLockSliderWrapper for when we want to add a label to the control).
+This component is intended to mirror ableton live's value adjustment, where upon clicking your mouse is captured and you can drag up and down to adjust the value.

+Using these components, I made the "Notches" control, which indicates how many allpass notches should be present in the phaser.
+I also linked this control to its corresponding AudioProcessorParameter to ensure that the visualisation and the processor reflect the same values.

+Visually, everything is working how I wanted it to.
+The next step will be a similar process of declaring another MouseLockSlider + Wrapper to handle the "Center" parameter.
+I also need to create the corresponding AudioProcessorParameter, and finally replace the "Magic Number" I am currently calculating the phaser notches around (10khz).

 <h4> 30 Dec - 4 Jan </h4>
 So far I have focused mainly on the GUI, and established a solid base to continue building the project upon.
 Components are generally quite independent allowing me to intuitively navigate to parts of my application.